 However, there is no limit to the amount of caution a company can, could, and should take when making moves like these, regardless of whether they be for or against any given political issue, because it could quite literally mean the end of one’s business if such an act would be calculated or executed incorrectly.

 Politics can make or break you.
 It’s up to what the executive leadership of the company truly believes in, and whether or not they have the constitution of character to deal with the consequences of taking a side.
 A company should never just ride waves of what’s popular at the time, but stay true to its core belief system, not only because that’s what will win people over for the long-term, but because it has a moral and public responsibility to handle how its marketing strategy influences the minds of consumers all around the world, which genuinely has the power to change history.

 Companies can be far more than merely companies, but catalysts for world change itself, even small brands.
 The size of the company isn’t really so relevant.

 If political stances are planned and executed correctly, however, it’s almost a guarantee that you’ll touch your target audience in a way that no other brand will be able to, earning their loyalty and support…permanently.
 Even if you don’t have better products and/or services than your competitors who take a different political stance on the same topic.

-If you liked what you’ve read here, be sure to sign up for our mailing list for continual updates just like this one, to progress your knowledge in marketing for your business with Internet marketing strategy.
+If you liked what you’ve read here, be sure to sign up for Mike’s mailing list for continual updates just like this one, to progress your knowledge in marketing for your business with Internet marketing strategy.